robertoallende/micromanaged-driven-development/README.md

 ## What is MMDD?

-MMDD is a collection of practical development guidelines for building software with AI assistance.
+MMDD is a methodology for building software with AI assistance.
 Instead of giving broad, vague prompts like "build me a web app," MMDD focuses on breaking development into specific, well-defined tasks with systematic documentation of the entire process.

 Key principles include granular task breakdown, controlled AI direction, and maintaining a chronological audit trail of how your system evolved.